Abled-Taha/UPM/README.md

 * [MongoDB](https://www.mongodb.com)

 ### Usage
-I am not responsible for any kind of use of this software, it was made for generally ethical use and anyone who uses this software for any malicious purpose is responsible for himself/herself
+I am not responsible for any kind of use of this software, it was made for generally ethical use and anyone who uses this software for any malicious purpose is responsible for himself/herself.

 ### Roadmap
-[] Add Realeases for Debian
+[ ] Add Realeases for Debian

-See the [open issues](#) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/Abled-Taha/upm/issues) for a list of proposed features (and known issues).

 <!-- GETTING STARTED -->